sg893052/sonic-buildimage/MCLAG/MCLAG_Peer_Gateway_HLD.md

 ## 3.1 Overview
 New changes will be added on top of the existing MCLAG implementation.
-MCLAG Peer Gateway enhancement allows interoperability with some netwrok attached storage (NAS) or load balancer devices that do not perform a typical default gateway ARP request on boot up.
+MCLAG Peer Gateway enhancement allows interoperability with some network attached storage (NAS) or load balancer devices that do not perform a typical default gateway ARP request on boot up.
 Peer gateway allows a MCLAG peer device to act as a active gateway for packets addressed to the other peer device router MAC.
 It keeps the forwarding of the traffic local the MCLAG Peer nodes and avoids use of peer link (by not bridging the traffic to the other MCLAG peer node).